openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    "nobranch" is set to "1", this is a mandatory parameter.
 The number of branch parameters must match the number of name parameters.

 -  *"rev":* The revision to use for the checkout.
-The default is "master".
+If :term:`SRCREV` is also set, this parameter must match its value.

 -  *"tag":* Specifies a tag to use for the checkout.
 To correctly resolve tags, BitBake must access the network.
 For that reason, tags